 This is a relatively new project and already my ambitions seem to outweigh my ability to show up to the at the end of the day and write something down.
 I’ll try to reminisce with as much whimsical and entertaining detail as possible in this post, working backwards.

-On Sunday, this one and every one, there was a giant flea market in Mauerpark.
+On Sundays, that particular one and every one, there was a giant flea market in Mauerpark.
 For whatever incomprehensible reason I woke up feeling like a slug that day.
 Motivation was a challenge and my feet felt as though they weighed a hundred pounds apiece.
-Summoning the strength of poverty, I rode the train there with a few snarky hearts and the slow dance machine.
+Summoning strength motivated mostly by the fact that I had run out of money, I rode the train there with a few snarky hearts and the slow dance machine.
 I shuffled through an outdoor sardine can full of shoppers, trying not to suffocate within the crowd before exiting on the other side.
 Finally I found peace and refuge next to a raised flowerbed on the sidewalk, a block away from the entrance to the market.

-I met a man named Sven who gave me a dollar for ice cream, exchanged funny faces with a toddler who was mesmerized by Fats Domino, had a few dances- a few paid, many didn’t, and sold one heart.
+I met a man named Sven who gave me a dollar for ice cream, exchanged funny faces with a toddler who was mesmerized by Fats Domino, had a few dances- a few paid, a few didn’t- but that really isn’t the point, and sold one heart.
 I spun a few Sam Cooke records for these sweet peas.

 In the evening, I caught up with my dear friend Jimbino, who just so happened to be in town from Paris, on a musical tour that would finish in Finland.
-After they played a swing dance concert at Crack Bellmer in Kreuzberg, we convened with several hours to enjoy before the trains started running at 5am.
-We had a few slow dances, a few more fast ones, sprinting races and rail climbs at the train station and on the train route home.
+After he played a swing dance concert at a charming little dance room called Crack Bellmer in Kreuzberg, we convened with several hours to enjoy before the trains started running again at 5am.
+We had a few slow dances (and a few fast ones), sprinting races and rail climbs at the train station and on the train route home.
 For a moment Jimbino had nearly half a train car full of people hanging upside-down on the safety rails by their feet.

 …to be continued (later this evening, check back in)…